teddit-net/teddit/README.md

 BTC: bc1qlcrmt2pvlh4eq69l3l4h6z5jg74z2m2q3pasan

+## TODO

+* Subreddit sidebars
+* Finish search functionality (atm no sorting)
+* Sort comments in post
+* User attributes
+* Comment and post attributes (e.g. stickies)
+* Subreddit flairs
+* User trophies
+* "other discussions" feature
+* ... and lot of other small stuff

+## Roadmap

+* Unofficial reddit API through teddit
+* Themes
+* User settings
+* HLS video streaming?
+(Would require browser JavaScript)
+* Onion site
+* User login, so people can use their Reddit account through teddit to comment and up/downvote posts etc.

 ## Installation
 This is a quick guide how to run teddit on your own server.
-Change teddit.net to your own domain in the following steps.
 Tested on fresh install of Debian 10.
+You can install teddit also locally without certificates and so on, but there's no guide for it (not yet).

 Run as root:

 `# apt update && apt upgrade`